SpocWiki/_public/schema.org/type/is_a_/organization/local_business/legal_service.md

 Tag Instances like this:
 #is_/a_/legal_service

-A LegalService is a business that provides legally-oriented services, advice and representation, e.g. law firms.<br/><br/>
+A LegalService is a business that provides legally-oriented services, advice and representation, e.g. law firms.

 As a <a class="localLink" href="/LocalBusiness">LocalBusiness</a> it can be described as a <a class="localLink" href="/provider">provider</a> of one or more <a class="localLink" href="/Service">Service</a>(s).

 [ #is_/sub_class_of :: [[../LocalBusiness]] ]